HassanAbdelzaher/deep-learning-session/docs/projects/README.md

 ## Learning Outcomes

 After completing these projects, you will:
-- Understand how linear algebra is used in practice
+- Understand how linear algebra and neural networks are used in practice
 - Be able to implement algorithms from scratch
-- Visualize mathematical concepts
+- Visualize mathematical concepts and model predictions
 - Apply theory to real problems
-- Build confidence in using matrix operations
+- Build confidence in using matrix operations and neural networks
+- Handle different types of machine learning tasks (classification, regression)
+- Work with real-world datasets and preprocessing

 ## Next Steps